Presentations of Schutzenberger groups of minimal subshifts: Introduction

 The Prouhet-Thue-Morse infinite word and the corresponding subshift are among the most studied in the literature~\cite{Fogg:2002}.
-To establish case~(\ref{item:main-1}) of the above conjecture, we first prove that the profinite group $G(\tau)$ admits a related profinite presentation with three generators and three relations (Theorem~\ref{t:presentation}).
-Using just the fact that the relations are satisfied, we show that $G(\tau)$ cannot be relatively free with respect to any pseudovariety of groups (Theorem~\ref{t:not-relatively-free-profinite}).
+They are generated by the substitution $\tau(a)=ab$, $\tau(b)=ba$.
+From the main theorem, we deduce that the profinite group $G(\tau)$ admits a related profinite presentation with three generators and three relations (Theorem~\ref{t:presentation-PTM}).
+We deduce that $G(\tau)$ cannot be relatively free with respect to any pseudovariety of groups (Theorem~\ref{t:not-relatively-free-profinite}).
 This answers in a very strong sense the question raised by the first author as to whether this profinite group is free~\cite{Almeida:2005c}.
 In the same paper there is already an argument to reduce the proof of this fact to showing that the Sch\"utzenberger group $G(\tau)$ has rank three.
 From the same simpler presentation, we do prove that this group has rank three (Theorem~\ref{t:rank}).

-We also consider the only other type of example in the literature of a non-free Sch\"utzenberger group $G(\varphi)$ of a subshift defined by a substitution, illustrated by the substitution $\varphi(a)=ab$, $\varphi(b)=a^3b$ \cite[Example~7.2]{Almeida:2005c}, which fits in the framework of the above case~(\ref{item:main-3}).
+We also consider the only other type of example in the literature of a non-free Sch\"utzenberger group $G(\varphi)$ of a subshift defined by a substitution, illustrated by the substitution $\varphi(a)=ab$, $\varphi(b)=a^3b$ \cite[Example~7.2]{Almeida:2005c}, which is proper.
 For this group, again we prove that it is not free relatively to any pseudovariety of groups (Theorem~\ref{t:eg:1}).